 Though there is fierce disagreement about the extent of any Marxist revolutionary incursion into Jeremy Corbyn’s Labour there is less dispute – for both his supporters and opponents – that it is bad news.
 For most, it seems, Trotskyists are simply beyond the pale, distinguished by an unmistakeable whiff of sulphur.
 But why, exactly?

 One American Vice President crudely described the office (of VEEP) as ‘not worth a bucket of warm piss’.
 Is the SNP depute leadership any better?
 Up to the winner – most likely Angus Robertson…

 “The implicit argument that the Scottish Parliament would be just as crap in an independent Scotland as it is now and almost no-one cares is poor.
 Or, to put it in terms of the standard of partisan debate on twitter: shitey whataboutery might make you feel good in a tweet, but it won’t win you any votes in the next referendum.”
+Nicola listened: an update!

 Latest blog posts

 ‘Instead of policy issues we were presented with one of two questions.
 Either “the minister wants to do this, can you provide evidence to show it is a good thing?”
 Or “the minister wants to do this, can you help us kill it off?”’
 The DHI director on the rush from evidence into the dark world opf politics….

 “Had the referendum been a court case, there would surely be a re-trial scheduled already.”
 The public was singularly ill-informed when it went to the poills in the June 23 EU referendum.
 Time for MPOs to reassert the primacy of parliamentary democracy.

 “What I did say, and had you been listening you’d have written it down as such, was that Scotland achieved effective home rule in 2020.”
 A frivolous musing on Gordon Brown, The Vow and Home Rule aka federalism.